facebookexperimental/Recoil/docs/docs/api-reference/core/useRecoilSnapshot.md

 }
 ```

+### Error Boundary Example

+A [fun little example](/docs/guides/asynchronous-data-queries#retry-query-from-error-message) using snapshots in an error boundary to find, display, and retry selectors that threw an error.

 ### Link Example
 Define a `<LinkToNewView>` component that renders an `<a>` anchor with an `href` based on the current state with a mutation applied.
 In this example `uriFromSnapshot()` is some user-defined function which encodes the current state in the URI which can be restored when loading the page.